AdrienPlacais/multipac_testbench_calibrate_racks/README.md

 Plug signal generator to input of RF rack, plug 0/10V output to the Arc2 output, perform power sweeps.

 > [!INFO]
-> In version 0.1.0 and earlier, power sweep had to be -30dBm to 6dBm, one point per dBm.
+> In versions 0.1.x and earlier, power sweep had to be -30dBm to 6dBm, one point per dBm.
-> In version 0.1.1 and later, power has to be stored in `NI9205_dBm` columns.
+> In versions 0.2.0 and later, power has to be stored in `NI9205_dBm` columns.

 Expected file structure: